…getting information, assistance, or referrals?

 Almost everyone hopes to live their later years in their own, familiar home.
 In most cases, a good plan can make this possible.
 With the help of the Comprehensive Care Program, a client-centered plan is developed that may successfully postpone or eliminate the need for nursing home care.
 A certified Care Coordinator assesses a person’s needs and strengths, then helps them develop a plan that enables them to age in place.
 Resources and supportive services such as homemaker services, adult day programs, emergency home response systems, and medication management may be included in the plan, depending on the client’s need.

-…choosing the right kind of long-term care facility?
+…choosing the right kind of long-term care?

 …protecting yourself or someone you know from abuse, neglect or exploitation?

 The abuse of seniors and of adults 18 and older with disabilities are serious problems that everyone has a responsibility to report.
 The most common types of abuse are financial exploitation, emotional abuse, and passive neglect.
 Additional types of abuse include deprivation, physical abuse, confinement, and sexual abuse.
 Adult Protective Services caseworkers investigate reports of abuse, neglect (including self-neglect and hoarding), and exploitation.
 The caseworkers work with victims to develop a plan to protect the victim, stabilize the situation and resolve the abusive circumstances.
 Anyone who suspects abuse or neglect should report it.
 All reports are confidential.
+Reports can be anonymous.

 …managing your money, your Social Security, or your bills?